laurentj/slimerjs/docs/quick-start.rst

     });

 You may notice that you don't see the message "message from the web page".
-Any console messages sended from the web page are not displayed by default.
+Any console messages sent from the web page are not displayed by default.
 You need to give a callback on the property ``onConsoleMessage``, that will do it:

 .. code-block:: javascript